IthacaThings/ttn-multitech-cm/README.md

 Copy *hosts-examnple* to *hosts*

 ### Set authorized keys for logging into conduits
+Copy *roles/conduit/files/authorized_keys-example* to
-Edit *roles/conduit/files/authorized_keys* add add the keys of anyone you want to be able to ssh into the conduit.
+*roles/conduit/files/authorized_keys* and add the keys of anyone you want to be able to ssh into the conduit.
+As mentioned above, it's recommended that you use ssh-agent and forward keys from your laptop or desktop.

 ### Add an ssh tunnel server (i.e. jump host)
 1. Edit *hosts* and change *jumphost.example.com* to the FQDN of your